 How can local governments go wireless with field devices?

-You can promote wireless government operations by using software that enables employees to edit documents offline.
+You can promote wireless government operations by using software that enables employees to edit documents offline and working with GovPilot’s platform to install mobile inspection and reporting software on mobile field devices.
 Many cloud-based applications provide this functionality, including automatically uploading changes to the cloud once reconnected with the internet.

 How to file reports from the field?